top of page

 Where the Bridge Rests

-The Hollow Brook Bridge lies hidden within the preserve that bears its name, spanning a quiet tributary of the Lamington River.
+The Hollow Brook Bridge lies within the preserve that bears its name, spanning a quiet tributary of the Lamington River.

 Plan Your Visit